agbs-uni-bremen/fsmlib-cpp/README.md

 	 Click Finish.

 	 will create all the files needed by MSVC.
 You can now open the project with the .sln file.

+     Several properties need to be specified for the MSVC compiler before the library can be built without errors.
+These options can be set by selecting all sub-projects fsm-example, fsm-fsm, fsm-generator,...,fsm-trees end entering the properties dialog via context menu (right click).
+     There, select C/C++, Command Line and insert in the Additional Options field the following command line options for invoking the compiler

+          /Za /Dstrdup=_strdup

+     Option /Za enables the use of logical operators not, and, or instead of !, &&, ||, but disables the use of function name strdup instead of _strdup.
+Since the unix worlds use strdup, the define /Dstrdup=_strdup lets MSVC see _strdup as required.

+     If you do not like this work around, you need to insert the extra include directive

+            #include <ciso646>

+     in all cpp-files.
+This defines the not, and, or operators.
+We do not like this solution, so the compiler options are the preferred solution.

+     Furthermore, select C/C++, Preprocessor in the properties dialogue and add the preprocessor definitions _CRT_SECURE_NO_WARNINGS and _CRT_NONSTDC_NO_DEPRECATE.
+     This suppresses warnings about using fopen(), fgets(), and about using function names that MSVC claims to be deprecated but which are syill used in the unix world.

+4. Warning: Qt GUI version is broken

+   Currently, the Qt GUI cannot be used, due to important extensions in the library.
+   We plan to fix this by the end of 2017.